Miloš Vemić

 Miloš Vemić (Милош Вемић, born 8 March 1987) is a Serbian volleyball player, a member of Serbia men's national volleyball team and Polish club BBTS Bielsko-Biała, 2007 Serbian Champion, 2011 German Champion.

 Career

-He bstarted his career as a player of his hometown team OK Vojvodina.
+He started his career as a player of his hometown team OK Vojvodina.
 In 2007 his team became Serbian Champion.
 He left the club in 2010 as a captain.
 In 2010 he went to German VfB Friedrichshafen and stayed there two season.
 In 2011 he became German Champion.
 In 2012 he signed one-year contract with Turkish Maliye Milli Piyango SK.
 Then he spent per one season in three clubs: Al-Ahli Club Dubai, Tourcoing Lille, OK Vojvodina Novi Sad.
 In 2016 he signed contract with Polish team BBTS Bielsko-Biała.